Netflix's new password-sharing fee is just the tip of an expensive iceberg

-Recently, I was watching a dating segment on some TV show (don’t judge) and noticed that one of the key questions for all the potential suitors was, "Do you have your own Netflix account?”
+I was recently watching a dating segment on some TV show (don’t judge) and noticed one of the key questions for all the potential suitors was, "Do you have your own Netflix account?”

 As the game progressed, though, it became clear that only one of all the adult men had his own account.
-The rest were using their parents’, ex-girlfriends’, friends' login.
+The rest were using their parent's, ex-girlfriend's, or friend's login.
 Turns out that "having your own Netflix account" did make one guy more "attractive" than the others.

 I should not have been so surprised that so many adults don't have their own accounts.
 Roughly 14% of Netflix users are letting freeloaders binge Lupin through their accounts for free.